sttp/Specification/Output/README.md

 <sup>Figure 2</sup>
 </center>

-To resolve issues with large frame impacts on IP based networks, a primary tenet of the STTP design strategy is to reduce fragmentation; as a result, STTP intentionally limits the number of data points that will be grouped together to form a frame to ensure its size is optimized for transmission over an IP network with minimal fragmentation.
+To resolve issues with large frame impacts on IP based networks, a primary tenet of the STTP design strategy is to reduce fragmentation; as a result, STTP intentionally limits the number of data points that are grouped together to form a frame to ensure its size is optimized for transmission over an IP network with minimal fragmentation.

 Because each data point is uniquely identified, the elements that appear from one frame to another are not fixed allowing interleaving of data from multiple simultaneous data exchanges - this notion supports the delivery of any number of data structures where each can have a different publication interval, see [Figure 3](#user-content-figure3).